designerbrett/trestles-hugo/site/content/post/how-often-should-i-go-in-for-a-check-up-when-i’m-not-in-pain.md

 ---
 title: How often should I go in for a check-up when I’m not in pain?
 date: 2014-02-25T07:04:00.000Z
-tags: ["free consultation" "chiropractor 92673" "check-upcrossfit" "Trestles Chiropractic" "neck pain" "San Clemente Chiropractor" "slouching" "San Clemente Chiropractic" "Hiking" "chiropractor san clemente" "san clemente crossfit"]
+tags: ["free consultation", "chiropractor 92673", "check-upcrossfit", "Trestles Chiropractic", "neck pain", "San Clemente Chiropractor", "slouching", "San Clemente Chiropractic", "Hiking", "chiropractor san clemente", "san clemente crossfit"]
 description: >-
   This week I am going to cut straight to the chase.
 No sugar coating this one.